The best drink bottles for kids!

 We haven’t tested them, but did have reusable glass straws that were supposedly very difficult to break.
 Well we managed to break EVERY SINGLE glass straw in our house, so guess what we only use now?
 Yep, stainless steel straws.

 - Our kids have had some promotional bottles over the years that come with screw-cap lids.
-The bottles are usually ok (though are often cheap metal) but screw-cap lids aren’t great for young children.
+The bottles are usually ok (though always single-walled and often cheap metal) but screw-cap lids aren’t great for young children.
 They either can’t get them open by themselves, or they manage to spill the contents from the large opening.
 Don’t go there!

 The very best drink bottles for everyday family use.